-- The reporting of results as tables or figures is preferred but do not present the same information in both. - The number of tables and figures is not restricted.
-However, the editors ask authors to keep the number of figures to a minimum and reserve the right to reduce the number of figures if some figures do not seem important for the manuscript to be understood. - Tables and figures must be numbered consecutively according to their appearance in the text. - Reference to a table/figure can be given in the running text '...as shown in Table/Figure 1' or in parentheses '(see Tab./Fig. 1)'. - The position of each table or figure within the manuscript should be indicated ('insert table 1 here'). - Legends should be concise but understandable without requiring reference to the relevant part of the text.
-All abbreviations used in tables or figures must be explained in a footnote.
+- The reporting of results as tables or figures is preferred but do not present the same information in both. - Tables and figures must be numbered consecutively according to their appearance in the text. - Reference to a table/figure can be given in the running text '...as shown in Table/Figure 1' or in parentheses '(see Tab./Fig. 1)'. - The position of each table or figure within the manuscript should be indicated ('insert table 1 here'). - Legends should be concise but understandable without requiring reference to the relevant part of the text.
+All abbreviations used in tables or figures must be explained in a footnote. - Legends to tables and figures must be given in English and German. - Tables must be formatted in Microsoft Word.

-- Legends to tables and figures must be given in English and German. - Tables must be formatted in Microsoft Word or Excel. - Figures should be saved in the formats .tiff or .eps and should have a resolution of 300 dpi.
-Powerpoint and Word graphics are not suitable for reproduction. - Tables should be submitted at the end of the manuscript, following the list of references.
+- Tables should be submitted at the end of the manuscript, following the list of references.
 Place each table on a separate page, including the corresponding legend. - Submit the figure legends together in consecutive order after the tables.